d-ries/linux-essentials/05_filecontents/99_assignments.md

 Linus was born 28 December 1969 in Finland
 ```

 b.
 Save the changes and exit nano
 c.
 Open the file again with nano
 d.
-Search for the text "1981" to know what happened that year.
+Search for the text "1981" to know what happened that year
 e.
 The second paragraph holds two of the same lines.
-Use a shortcut to delete one of the two lines.
+Use a shortcut to delete one of the two lines
 f.
 Search for 'linus' and replace with 'Linus'
 g.
 Select only the text 'born 28 December 1969' of the last line.
-Cut it and paste it on the first line where the asterisk is (\*).
+Cut it and paste it on the first line where the asterisk is (\*)
 h.
 Search for 'torvalds' and replace with 'Torvalds'
 i.
-Goto line 10.
+Goto line 9, column 80.
+Replace the dot (.) with an exclamation mark (!)
 j.
-Goto the last line.
+Goto the last line of text.
 Cut the whole line.
 Undo the cut.
-Redo the cut.
+Redo the cut
 k.
-Use Cut and Paste to move the last line to the top of the document
+Use Cut and Paste to move the last line of text to the top of the document
 l.
+Search the help within nano to find out how to show the 'line numbers'.
+Show the line numbers
+m.
 Use two times a shortcut (ctrl+...) to save and quit nano